-Twenty-five service providers - including XMission, Veracity, SumoFiber, Beehive, and First Digital. - were actively providing services and a total of 30,993 homes and businesses had subscribed to services at year end on the combined UTOPIA/UIA network.
-This represents 27% of addresses passed by the network.
-Current plans of UTOPIA/UIA include completion of the network within the eleven pledging UTOPIA member cities by 2022.
-Seven of the eleven pledging cities are substantially built out.
+Twenty-five service providers - including XMission, Veracity, SumoFiber, Beehive, and First Digital - were actively providing services and a total of 40,029 homes and businesses had subscribed to services at year end on the combined UTOPIA/UIA network.
+This represents 30% of addresses passed by the network.
+UTOPIA/UIA will complete the construction of the network within the eleven pledging UTOPIA member cities by June 2022.
 Future growth of the network outside of the UTOPIA cities will be largely demand-based, bringing the network first to those areas that will bring the best return on investment.
-UIA continues to make significant progress towards the project's original mission: to build and maintain a fiber network to service all of the businesses and residents in UTOPIA's member cities.
+UTOPIA has been successful in accomplishing its original mission: to build and maintain a fiber network to serve all of the businesses and residents in UTOPIA's member cities.

-As of the end of June 2020, approximately 3,500 miles of fiber cable have been placed within the boundaries of the eleven members cities.
-Within footprints serviced by 175 hut sites, there are approximately 135,000 addresses which could immediately subscribe for services on the UTOPIA/UIA network.
-Once the network is completely built out within the pledging UTOPIA cities, approximately 150,000 addresses will be able to subscribe for services.
+As of the end of June 2021, more than 4,700 miles of fiber cable have been placed within the boundaries of the eleven members cities.
+Within footprints serviced by 180 hut sites, there are approximately 135,000 addresses which could immediately subscribe for services on the UTOPIA/UIA network.
+Once the network is completely built out within participating cities, approximately 180,000 addresses will be able to subscribe for services.